 Lake County authorities search for missing hunter near Fourth Lake

-Authorities from Lake County are continuing to search for a missing hunter, who was last seen near Fourth Lake Monday morning.
+After a daylong search, Lake County authorities have not found a missing hunter, who was last seen near Fourth Lake Monday morning.

+Officials searched the lake and the nearby marshes Tuesday from morning until sundown but did not find 60-year-old Patrick R. Serzynski, a Lake County sheriff's office spokesman said Tuesday evening.
+Authorities plan to resume the search Wednesday morning.

-Officials from the Lake County sheriff's office said they had recovered personal property of 60-year-old Patrick R. Serzynski near a duck blind at the lake, but have not found the hunter.
+So far officials have recovered some of Serzynski's personal property near a duck blind at the lake.

 Serzynski lives in an unincorporated portion of Lake County near Lake Villa, police said.